5 Steps to Developing a Profitable Trading Plan

 No doubt you have been on the kind of road trip where someone inevitably says, “Are we there yet?”
 If you have never been somewhere before, it is unlikely you will ever get there without a roadmap.

-When we don’t have a plan, we often live in hope that we won’t suffer bad consequences from our actions.
-When it comes to trading, not having a solid plan generally means the trader is most often wasting their time in a futile exercise to generate profit.
-When we know what we are aiming for, we have a much higher chance of success, a lot less stress and we generally get where we want quicker.
+When we don’t have a plan, we often live in hope that we won’t suffer the consequences of our actions.
+When it comes to trading, not having a solid plan generally means the trader is wasting their time in a futile exercise to generate profit.
+When we know what we are aiming for, we have a much higher chance of success, a lot less stress and we generally get where we want much quicker.
 This is because a plan provides you with the roadmap you need to achieve your financial goals, so that you hit the target every time.

 In the stock market, your roadmap is your trading plan—a written plan that helps you identify why you are investing and what you want to accomplish.
 It also provides the basis for your decisions and dictates the actions you need to take when making a profit or loss.

+Not having a trading plan is one of the main reasons why so many traders fail when trading the stock market.
 Would it surprise you to know that typically only 35 percent of the traders have their trading plans written down?
-Of that 35 percent, 94 per cent of traders said they were more successful when they stuck to their trading plan.
+Of that 35 percent, an overwhelming 94 percent of traders said they were more successful when they stuck to their trading plan.
 A goal without a plan is merely a wish.
-So here are my 6 simple strategies to develop a profitable trading plan.
+So here are my 5 simple steps to develop a profitable trading plan.

-When determining your trading rules, you need to phrase each rule as a yes/no answer, if you are buying for example, your entry signal may be: Has the stock formed two consecutive closes above a downtrend line.
+When determining your trading rules, you need to phrase each rule as a yes/no answer.
+If you are buying a stock that is trending up, for example, your entry signal would read like this: has the stock formed two consecutive closes above a downtrend line.
 If the answer is yes you buy, if not wait for the next opportunity.